 When I am feeling really cheap, I just settled for the good ‘ol firm block of tofu.
 If I want something extra firm or flavored, I splurge another 29 cents for it.
 Either way, I find that a block of tofu is cheaper than Safeway or Trader Joe’s.

 Sorry, Trader Joe's!
 I still love you.

 One of my favorite fast and cheap breakfast recipe using tofu is a vegan tofu scramble.
-Just add a little bit of your favorite spices, a pinch of turmeric, salt, and load ’em up with whatever veggies you want.
+Just add a few your favorite spices, a pinch of turmeric, salt, and load 'em up with whatever veggies you want.

 So freakin' good!

 The discount produce section never disappoints at the Asian grocery store.
 I can usually find large bags filled with items like bell peppers, bananas, and potatoes.
 Although all of those are great options to sling into your shopping cart, just be sure you’ll be using these items soon before they go bad.